MP Estate Planning UK

 Initial Setup Fees

-• The complexity of the trust
+• The complexity of the family’s situation (number of properties, existing mortgages, blended families)

 Ongoing Maintenance Costs

-To give you a clearer picture, here’s a summary of the potential costs involved:
+Here’s a summary of the potential costs involved:

 Cost TypeEstimated Range